“It was the best of times, it was the worst of times.” By Natalie C.

 As I put miles between myself and the past, I thought the cravings would fade away.
 The reality is that it took years of hard work to overcome the powerful effects of valium; even today I still wish I had a bottle of the stuff in my bedside drawer.

-A terror of what it was like not to care at all about anything keeps me honest, not to mention the memory of screaming panic attacks, dry-heaving into my hands, or those cramps twisting up my legs.
-At the end of the day, I would rather climb Mount Everest than go through that shit again.
+The terror of what it was like not to care at all about anything keeps me honest, not to mention the memory of screaming panic attacks, dry-heaving into my hands, or those cramps twisting up my legs.
+At the end of the day, I would rather climb Mount Everest than go through that pain again.